 Anilao in Mabini, Batangas is a Marine Protected Sanctuary.
-Many consider it to be the place where the interest in scuba diving began here in the country, and because of its near location to the capital (about 2-3 hours), it has been a preferred destination by a lot of Filipino and foreign travelers who want to go diving.
+Many consider it to be the place where the interest in scuba diving began here in the Country.
+Because of its near location to the capital (about 2-3 hours), it has been a preferred destination by many Filipino and foreign travelers who want to go diving.

 - There are more than 40 diving spots.
 Imagine how many dive spots you get to explore!

 - A lot of these diving sites have gentle currents, only a few have strong ones.

 - Depending on the season and tides, visibility ranges from 40 to 60 feet.

 - Additionally, cost-wise, there are a lot of diving packages offered by hotels, resorts, and small establishments around Anilao, which vary in cost.

 - Lastly, the marine diversity in Anilao is stunning, and it is what makes divers come back to visit again and again.